apewiki/javascript_design_submit/README.md

 7. I did not use CORS as I did not come across the need to enable CORS request in this simple app.
 I am not sure if I missed anything here.
 I read about CORS and ask the same question on Udacity Forum.
 The answer I got was that for my case JSONP is the simplest solution.
 I would like to learn about CORS and see some live examples.
 I need some hand-help advice here as this concept is completely new to me.

 I will attemp to tackle all above mentioned once I have time.
 Any insights are greatly appreciated!

+After first submission:
+Appreciate the detailed comments from project grader.
+I fixed the following issues based on project feedback:
+1. Only one infowindow opens at any time.
+2. In the original code, there was error handling using setTimeout when google map was first loaded.
+But I did not implement error handle on google search after the map is loaded.
+I believe this is implemented now so that when the app is already running and internet is disconnected, there is error message on the page.
+3. I tried to improve code quality based on style guide and ran it through jshint.
+However, I did not use grunt as I don't quite grasp the process of how to set up grunt.
+This is something on my to-do-list.